Free-form reconstruction of primordial power spectrum using Planck CMB temperature and polarization: Methods

-In this work, we use the unbinned, coadded $C_{\ell}$s from the cleaned CamSpec 12.5 likelihood \cite{Efstathiou2021AMaps} which is a re-analysis of the Planck 2018 data \cite{PlanckCollaboration2018power}.
-The $\ell$ range for TT, TE and EE angular power spectrum data are $(2,2500)$, $(30,2500)$ and $(30,2000)$, respectively.
-The cleaned CamSpec 12.5 likelihood uses 80\% of the sky in the temperature and polarization maps.
-This likelihood does not include the 100GHz auto-correlation spectrum in the analysis.
-Using the 545GHz map, the 143GHz and 217GHz maps are cleaned.
-The 12.5 version of this release as it uses the largest fraction in the sky (80\%) in temperature and polarization compared to other likelihoods.
-We obtain the foreground cleaned spectra for all auto- and cross-correlation spectra.
-In order to obtain the foreground ${\cal C}_\ell$'s we find the best fit to the TTTEEE + low-$\ell$ + Simall data using BOBYQA \cite{Powell2009TheDerivatives.} minimization.
+In this work, we use the unbinned, coadded $C_{\ell}$s and their covariance matrix from version 12.5 of the cleaned CamSpec likelihood \cite{Efstathiou2021AMaps}, which is a re-analysis of the \textit{Planck} 2018 data \cite{PlanckCollaboration2018power}.
+The range in $\ell$ for the TT, TE and EE angular power spectrum data used are $[2,2500]$, $[30,2500]$ and $[30,2000]$, respectively.
+The cleaned CamSpec 12.5 likelihood utilises 80\% of the sky in the temperature and polarization maps, which is the largest fraction compared to other likelihoods.
+This likelihood does not include the 100~GHz auto-correlation spectrum in the analysis and uses the 545~GHz map to clean the 143~GHz and 217~GHz maps.
+In order to obtain the foreground ${\cal C}_\ell$'s we find the best fit to the Planck's TTTEEE + low-$\ell$ + Simall data using BOBYQA \cite{Powell2009TheDerivatives.} minimization.
 The best-fit foregrounds were then subtracted from the spectra.
-From the maximum likelihood solution, the co-added TT spectrum was obtained following \cite{PlanckCollaboration2016PlanckParameters}.
-Note that for TE and EE spectra, CamSpec provides co-added spectra.
+From the maximum likelihood estimate, the co-added TT spectrum was obtained following \cite{PlanckCollaboration2016PlanckParameters}.

 The relation \eqref{eqn:Cl_equals_Glk_Pk} must hold for each of TT, TE and EE with the same primordial power spectrum on the same $k$ grid.
-Thus, we join these data sets together by creating a block matrix;
+Thus, we join these data sets together by creating a block matrix:

 Note that $\ell_\mathrm{min}$ and $\ell_\mathrm{max}$ are not the same across TT, TE and EE in practice, so the blocks have varying sizes.
-We approximate the covariance matrix of the full TTTEEE as a block diagonal matrix.
-In terms of the new concatenated matrices we have
+In terms of the new concatenated matrices, we have